 The problem with dying without a business estate plan in Oregon

 For Oregon business owners, dying without a business estate plan can cause legal, financial, and personal hardships for everyone from your family, to your employees and business partners.

-Without a written plan, family members may wind up owning the business by default—and they may have no idea what to do with it.
-Or, if your wishes were to have the business closed upon your death, those wishes need to be spelled out in the right legal documents, so those after you know exactly what you want to have happen.
+Without a written plan, family members may wind up owning the business by default.
+However, they may have no idea what to do with it.
+Are your wishes to have the business closed upon your death?
+Spell out those wishes in the right legal documents.
+That way, those after you know exactly what you want to have happen.
 Your business partners could also wind up in a succession vacuum, leading to uncertainty, confusion, or damage to the business.

-What do you want your loved ones or business partners to do with the business or your share of the business?
+What do you want your family or business partners to do with the business or your shares?

-Your Oregon business estate plan is your opportunity to spell out what your want your loved ones or business partners to do with the business after you’ve passed on.
+Your Oregon business estate plan spells out what you want to happen with the business after your death.
 Here are some considerations:

-- If closing up the business, how will operations, customer service, and financials be managed while the business winds down?
+- If closing up the business, how will personnel manage operations, customer service, and financials during wind-down?

-- What liability or other insurance should be retained, and for how long?
+- What liability or other insurance should the business retain?
+For how long?

-- How will business shares, distributions, etc., be disbursed to family members, business partners, etc.?
+- How will the business disburse shares, distributions, etc., to family members, business partners, etc.?

-- Is ownership automatically passing to a spouse or child, or do other arrangements need to be made?
+- Does ownership automatically pass to a spouse or child?
+Are other arrangements in place?

 Taking care of business means communicating expectations.
-When your family and business partners know what you want to have happen with your business, or your stake in a business, then it will be that much easier for everyone to carry out your wishes in the midst of grief or other difficulties.
+Your family and business partners need to what you want to have happen with your business, or your stake.
+Then it will be easier for everyone to carry out your wishes in the midst of grief or other difficulties.